dartmouth-cs98/17f-webadventure-backend/README.md

 Testing remote url

 ## Models:
-The backend stores 3 models in MongoDB:
+The backend stores 3 models using Mongoose with MongoDB:
-* Game :
+* Game : represents a game
 ```
 {
   startPage(String): the starting URL in the game,